HorizonRoboticsInternal/EmbodiedGen/README.md

 ### API
 Generate a 3D model from an image using the command-line API.
+Models will be downloaded automatically, please wait for the first run.
 ```sh
 python3 embodied_gen/scripts/imageto3d.py \
     --image_path apps/assets/example_image/sample_04.jpg apps/assets/example_image/sample_19.jpg \